awesomemotive/WP-Mail-SMTP/readme.txt

 16. Smart Routing - Conditional logic for email sending (Pro)

 == Changelog ==

+= 3.10.0 - 2023-11-08 =
+- Added: Filter that allows to use self website Google OAuth redirect URL.
+- Changed: Improve plugin settings UI, by changing checkboxes to toggles and some dividers cleanup.
+- Changed: Replaced moment.js library to the WP Core's bundled one.
+- Fixed: Translation strings on the Dashboard widget.

 = 3.9.0 - 2023-08-30 =
 - Changed: Moved the Email Test tab from the settings page to the tools page.